-Val d’Aveto is a protected area within the Val d’Aveto Regional Nature Park and while the park can be enjoyed year-round, it’s particularly beautiful during the autumn, where the leaves turn red and orange and you’ll get a real sense of the changing season.
+Val d’Aveto is a protected area within the Val d’Aveto Regional Nature Park and while the park can be enjoyed year-round, it’s particularly beautiful during the autumn, when the leaves turn red and orange and you’ll get a real sense of the changing season.

 Hiking to La Scalinata di Montesteroli

 Technically Monesteroli is still in the Cinque Terre Park, however, if you’re already thinking of visiting the Cinque Terre then it’s worth a mention.
 You’ll find Monesteroli a little further on from the classic Cinque Terre villages.
 Here you’ll find similar sweeping views across the sea, quaint villages, and olive groves, with fewer crowds.

 The nearest car park is in Campiglia Tramonti.
 This is a great place to finish your hike and watch the sunset!
 From here you can take the 535 route (sentiero in Italian) along the coast towards Monesteroli, where the path deviates into route 536.
 After walking a little way along this path, you’ll come across around 1100 steps that descend sharply down to the sea.
 Expect incredible views out across the sea along with great photo ops.